merlinscholz/lockdoc-tools/manuals/README.txt

 	+ make -j X
 - Running FAIL*
 	+ An example BOCHSRC is located in this directory.
 	+ The experiments communicates via a serial port mapped to TCP socket with the guest OS.
 The TCP port is set in the BOCHSRC.
-	* Create a temporary directory where you can run the fail client
-	* Copy all files from manuals/bochs/* to that directory
-	* Adapt the path to your hdd image in your BOCHSRC
-	+ /path_to_fail_src/build/bin/fail-client -Wf,--benchmark=<benchmark> -Wf,--port=<TCP port> -Wf,--vmlinux=/path/to/vmlinux -q -f <bochsrc> 2>&1 | tee out.txt
-		Example: /home/al/fail/build/bin/fail-client -Wf,--benchmark=lockdoc-test -Wf,--port=4711 -Wf,--vmlinux=/home/al/experiments/vmlinux-4-10-0-20191105-00115-gad4d2ad86498-gcc73 -q -f ./bochsrc 2>&1 | tee out.txt
+Simply search for com2:
+		com2: enabled=1, mode=socket-server, dev=localhost:4711
 	+ Notes about BOCHS:
 		# You have to pay attention when setting up the disk image.
 It has to be a raw image.
 BOCHS cannot deal with QCOW2 and others.
 		  You can, however, convert a QCOW2 image, for example, to a raw image.
 For that, refer to qemu-img.